 Alternatively, you can request a replacement from any MOT centre – it doesn’t have to be the same centre where you got your MOT done.

+You could get a hefty fine when driving with an expired MOT.
 But so long as your MOT is still valid, you’re allowed to drive as you wait for the replacement paperwork to arrive.

 How to replace your car insurance policy documents

-This should be about the easiest type of car paperwork to replace.
-These days car insurance companies generally allow you to access and print off your insurance documents online as and when you like.
+Car insurance companies generally allow you to access and print off your insurance documents online as and when you like.

 Compare car insurance quotes